Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild: Building Nymeria Dataset

 \subsubsection{Scenarios.}

-We define \scriptcnt scenarios of common daily activities (\cf \cref{supp:scenario} for definitions).
-Typical indoor scenarios include objects searching, house touring, cooking, dining, working, entertainment etc, whereas outdoor activities include hiking, biking, sports, gardening etc. To record natural and authentic motions, we debrief participants with high-level guidelines, \eg ``in the following 15-20min, we will get food in the cafeteria and eat in the patio''.
-Most scenarios encourage human interactions, This also enables operators to prompt in-context activities to increase dynamics. \Cref{fig:teaser} and \cref{fig:diversity} visualize examples of the diverse scenarios.
+We define \scriptcnt scenarios (\cf examples in \cref{fig:teaser} and \cref{fig:diversity}).
+For indoor activities, scenarios include cooking, working, entertaining, searching objects etc. For outdoor activities, scenarios include hiking, biking, dining, sports etc. To encourage natural interactions and authentic motions, participants are instructed with high-level guidelines \eg ``grab food in the cafeteria and eat on the patio''.
+Operators also prompt in-context actions to increase dynamics.